Junior Eurovision Song Contest 2005: Venue

 The Ethias Arena is the largest multi-purpose arena in Hasselt, Belgium which is used for music concerts, sports (tennis, indoor cycling, jumping, etc.) and other large events.
 The arena opened in September 2004 and holds up to 21,600 people depending on the event.
 The venue is a part of the Grenslandhallen and has a surface of 13,600 square meters (44,619 square feet).
 In 2015, it hosted the 2015 European Championship in darts, a Professional Darts Corporation event.
 The venue would later be renamed to Trixxo Arena.

+Participants

+In September 2005, the EBU released the initial list of participants with 17 competing countries.
+Russia and Serbia and Montenegro made their debut, France and Switzerland withdrew after debuting in the 2004 contest, while Poland withdrew after debuting in the 2003 contest.

+Cyprus had planned to participate but announced their withdrawal on 13 October 2005, due to an "internal issue" with the selected song, presumably stemming from allegations of plagiarism made against it, reducing the number of participating countries to 16.
+Despite this, Cypriot viewers were able to watch the show and vote.

+Prior to the event, a compilation album featuring all the songs from the 2005 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group in November 2005.

 Format

 Presenters

 On 13 October 2005, it was revealed during a presentation that Maureen Louys of RTBF and Marcel Vanthilt of VRT would be the hosts of the contest.

 Running order

 The selection of the running order was conducted in two phases.
 In the first, which took place at the City Hall of Hasselt, there were three draws: one to select the countries that would perform first and last in the contest; a second to decide on the position of the host country; and a third to divided the 14 remaining countries into two groups of five (for the positions 2–6 and 7–11) and one of three (for the positions 13–15).

 The second phase of the selection of the running order was conducted by the JESC Steering Group.
 The group decided on the final positions of the countries within the three groups, taking into account, for example, that no three ballads or no three songs from one European region should be performed consecutively in the contest.
 This system was already applied last year for the festival in Lillehammer.